denten-books/plain-text/main.md

 stark contrast with trends that tell a story of an expanding literary, textual field.

-#### Reading is not at risk!
 On an average day in 2008, at home, an average American read around 100,500 words a day.
 At 250 words per page, that is around 402 printed pages.
 Between the years of 1980 and 2008, the consumption of information in bytes--a measure that would obviously privilege storage-heavy content like sound and video--grew at a modest 5.4% per year.
 Reading, in decline until the advent of the internet, has tripled in the same period.
 Reading in print accounted for 26% of verbal information consumed in 1960.
 That number fell to 9% in 2008, but the consumption of words digitally increased to 27% of total consumption, which means that reading has increased its share of the overall household attention span [@bohn2009, @hilbert2012].
 The first decade of the 21st century saw a 20% increase in library visitation [@imls2013].
 According to UNESCO data, literacy